aroberge/ideas/ideas/examples/function_simplest_README.rst

 and only replace ``function`` by ``lambda`` when it occurs as an individual token.
 Rather than using directly the tokenizer from Python's standard library, we use our own version which has some useful added features.
-For examples, to see if two tokens are equal, we only compare their string values.
+For example, in almost all cases, the relevant characteristic of a token is its string representation.
 We can compare a token directly to a string like we did in the code above on line 12.

 Note that, just like::